Aishwar-Gupta/My_First_iOS_App/README.md

 Submitted by: **Aishwar Gupta**

-**Introduction App** is an app that displays my name, university, and career path along with a button to change the background color to a random color everytime the button is clicked.
+**Introduction App** is an app that displays my name, university, and career path along with a button to change the background color to a random color every time the button is clicked.
 [TODO]

 Time spent: **1** hours spent in total